jerejesse/Eslab-team4-lab2/README.md

 Plug in tessel2 with climate module and audio module.

+For Output experiment,
-Simply type "t2 run TempAlert.js" will do.
+simply type "t2 run TempAlert.js" will do.

+For Input experiment,
+type "t2 run climate.js".